harvester/addons/README.md

 # addons

-Repo contains addon info under `/pkg/templates` and stores them as `go bindata` to be used by `harvester/harvester` and `harvester/harvester-installer` repos.
+Repo contains addon info under `/pkg/templates`

-The cli generates two ouput types
-* raw template: to be copied into the harvester-installer before compilation to ensure that the addons can be enabled/disabled during the install phase
-* disabled addon: to be copied into the harvester repo before compilation to ensure same addon info is available in the upgrade path

-To update addons please ensure that the templates under `pkg/templates` are update and `make` is executed to update bindata.

-The bindata also needs to be committed to ensure correct version is extract during the packaging of harvester and harvester-installer
+The templates can directly be used by harvester-installer

+For harvester upgrade path, the templates need to be rendered, and easiest way to do the same is to call

+`go run . -generateAddons -path $upgrade_path_manifests`

 The repo also contains a `version_info` file which is sourced by `harvester-installer` build-bundle script